1. Introduction

 4.1 Setup

-All models were trained on 1,044 clips (~2.2M frames), same 90/10 split by subject, identical hyperparameters: AdamW, lr 1e-4, batch 32, early stopping with patience 10.
-Task: 120 frames context → predict 30 frames.
+All models were trained on 12,483 clips (~2.5M frames) from a multi-camera dance corpus spanning 10 genres, 30 dancers, and 9 synchronized camera angles at 60 FPS.
+Same 90/10 split by clip, identical hyperparameters: AdamW, lr 1e-4, batch 32, early stopping with patience 10.
+Task: 120 frames of context (8 seconds) → predict 30 frames (2 seconds).
 HTT and baseline evaluated autoregressively; diffusion evaluated as sample mean over 10 DDIM trajectories.

 4.2 Results